dtunai/triton-activations/README.md

-# triton-activations
+## Triton Activations

-Extended collection of activation function kernels for Triton Language
+Extended collection of activation function kernels for Triton Language or as known as Triton Compiler.